BitNinja01/golf-cartographer/README.md

    - Tee box names and yardages (up to 6 tees)
 3. Customize fonts if desired

 Takes ~5-10 seconds per hole.
 Each adds a circle with the hole number, par number, and tee names/yardages.
-GC only comes packaged with the [Jetbrians Mono](https://www.jetbrains.com/lp/mono/) font by default, but you can make your own glyph libraries using the "Prepare Glyph Library" tool that comes with GC.
+GC only comes packaged with the [JetBrians Mono](https://www.jetbrains.com/lp/mono/) font by default, but you can make your own glyph libraries using the [Prepare Glyph Library](#optional-prepare-glyph-library) tool that comes with GC.

 If you're a nerd wondering why we need glyph libraries at all - Inkscape's Python API is kind of arcane, and doesn't play well with bounding box math combined with text objects.
 So yeah.
 Glyph libraries.